kickingvegas/BrowseAudit/README.md

     $ git clone git@github.com:kickingvegas/BrowseAudit.git

 Note that *BrowseAudit* uses the 3rd party Python module [`publicsuffix`](https://pypi.python.org/pypi/publicsuffix/) as a `git submodule`.
-Please disregard any GitHub generated `tar.gz` or `zip` buttons as the `publicsuffix` submodule source will not be included in them.
+Please disregard any GitHub generated `tar.gz` or `.zip` links as the `publicsuffix` submodule source will not be included in them.

 ## Quick Start Using Make